 - a.
 Later introduced as evidence; - b.
-Made known to an arbitrator or hearings examiner at a hearing; and/or - c.
+Made known to an arbitrator or hearings examiner at a hearing; and/or c.
 Construed for any purpose as an admission against interest.

-Step 5: Arbitration
+Step 4: Arbitration

-If the grievance is not resolved at mediation or a PARM, or the Employer notifies the Union in writing that no PARM will be scheduled, the Union may file a demand for arbitration.
-The demand to arbitrate the dispute must be filed with the American Arbitration Association (AAA) within thirty (30) days of the mediation session, PARM or receipt of the notice that no PARM will be scheduled.
-Simultaneous with filing, copies of the demand for arbitration will be provided to Human Resource Services.
+If the grievance is not resolved at mediation or a PARM, or the Employer notifies the Union in writing that no PARM will be scheduled, the Union may submit a demand for arbitration within thirty (30) days of the mediation session, PARM or receipt of the notice that no PARM will be scheduled.
+The demand for arbitration will be submitted to Human Resource Services.
+Simultaneous with the submission, for disciplinary grievances the Union will notify PERC of the need to appoint an arbitrator in accord with RCW 41.58.070; for non-disciplinary grievances the Union will request from the American Arbitration Association (AAA) a list of seven (7) arbitrators from Washington and/or Oregon.